Archive Agent

 archive-agent track

-To show the list of tracked files, run this:
+To see the list of tracked files, run this:

 archive-agent list